Last Updated on 06/05/2025 by Adina

 - 20 g unsalted butter

-- roasted almond flakes or hazelnut brittle to decorate the sides of the cake optional
+- toasted almond flakes or hazelnut brittle to decorate the sides of the cake

 Instructions